tarantool/doc/doc/reference/tooling/tt_cli/cluster.rst

 credentials and other connection parameters.
 Find the detailed description of the URI format in :ref:`tt-cluster-centralized-uri`.

-To print a cluster configuration from a centralized storage, run ``tt cluster show`` with a storage URI including the prefix identifying the application.
+To print a cluster configuration from a centralized storage, run :ref:`tt cluster publish <tt-cluster-show>` with a storage URI including the prefix identifying the application.
 For example, to print ``myapp``'s configuration from a local etcd storage: